 The great, and at times frustrating, thing about my Facebook wall is the diversity of my friends and their willingness to engage in discussion.
 I have conservative Tea Party friends, Socialist friends, Christian friends, Atheist friends, Fundamentalist friends, Liberal friends, etc. They come in all shapes, sizes, hues, tones, & shades.
-Which means I get to engage with a wide variety of thoughts.
+This means I get to engage with a wide variety of thoughts.
 Sometimes this leaves me feeling like I am hitting my head against a concrete wall…and at other times it leaves me invigorated.
-So, when I posted the above meme on my wall the other day, there was a lot of discussion.
+So, when I posted the above meme on my wall, there was a lot of discussion.

-I have had a lot of similar discussions over the years.
+I have had many similar discussions over the years.
 One theme that often pops up is the idea that taxation is theft.
-In the conversation the other day one person (who is an administrator at a conservative Christian college) said, “Governments don’t ‘have’ resources, they take them”.
+In this conversation, one person (who is an administrator at a conservative Christian college) said, “Governments don’t ‘have’ resources, they take them”.
 This is an oft-repeated refrain in my political discussions.
-In some ways, they are saying that “What is mine is mine and what the government taxes they are stealing from me.”
+In some ways, they are saying that “What is mine is mine, and what the government taxes they are stealing from me.”
 This is an idea without Biblical support.

 We get what we have not earned and Christ paid that price.
 That is the very heart of love…the very heart of the Gospel.
 Why do we want our earthly principles to be so different from the eternal ones?

 Another argument that is often repeated is the idea that people should only get what they earn.
 People often make the argument that to help the poor without making sure they deserve it is to enable the poor.
 The idea of paying one cent of tax for something that someone else doesn’t deserve is terribly troublesome to so many.
 One example that comes to mind was when the Affordable Care Act was passed in 2010.
 I was, at the time, heading the Art Department at a denominational school.